okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/apps/index.md

 ### Application Links object

 Specifies link relations (See [Web Linking](http://tools.ietf.org/html/rfc5988)) available for the current status of an application using the [JSON Hypertext Application Language](http://tools.ietf.org/html/draft-kelly-json-hal-06) specification.
 This object is used for dynamic discovery of related resources and lifecycle operations.
-The Links Object is **read-only**.
+The Links object is **read-only**.

 | Link Relation Type | Description                                                                                |
 | ------------------ | ------------------------------------------------------------------------------------------ |